Joseph Heath

 Following the Rules

 This is a more general book on rational action theory and moral philosophy, published by Oxford University Press in 2008.
 It was originally titled “Deontic Constraint.”
 A summary can be found in this review, by Joseph Mendola.
-A Japanese translation is forthcoming from NTT Publishing.
+A Japanese translation has recently appeared, heroically translated by Hirokazu Takizawa, published by NTT Publishing.

 Communicative Action and Rational Choice